-Assessment Criteria The learner can 1.2 identify the financial risks for each stage of the customer service process 1.3 identify the reputational risks for each stage of the customer service process 1.4 identify the health and safety risks for each stage of the customer service process 1.5 identify the risk of delivering sub-standard service or products for each stage of the customer service process 1.6 ensure that your customers are aware of any risks that might impact on them 1.7 develop staff awareness of the risks they have identified 2.1 assess the probabilities of each risk that they have identified 2.2 assess the consequence of each risk in terms of finance, reputation and health and safety 2.3 classify each risk as high, medium or low taking into account its probability and consequences 2.4 work with colleagues to identify any actions that The 1.1 1.2 1.3 1.4 1.5 1.6 1.7 2.1 2.2 2.3
+Learning Outcomes Assessment Criteria The learner will The learner can 1.
+Analyse customer service processes for risk nr 1.1 show that they know and understand their organisation's customer service process and identify the moments of truth (those points in the customer service process that have most impact on the customer experience) 1.2 identify the financial risks for each stage of the customer service process 1.3 identify the reputational risks for each stage of the customer service process 1.4 identify the health and safety risks for each stage of the customer service process 1.5 identify the risk of delivering sub-standard services or products for each stage of the customer service process 1.6 ensure that your customers are aware of any risks that might impact on them 1.7 develop staff awareness of the risks they have identified 2.
+Assess customer service risks and take appropriate actions e 2.1 assess the probabilities of each risk that they have identified 2.2 assess the consequence of each risk in terms of finance, reputation and health and safety 2.3 classify each risk as high, medium or low taking into account its probability and consequences 2.4 work with colleagues to identify any actions that might be taken to reduce risk 2.5 take appropriate actions to minimise the overall

-Learning Outcomes Assessment Criteria The learner will The learner can might be taken to reduce risk 2.5 take appropriate actions to minimise the overall customer service risk profile by adapting procedures 3.
-Understand how to apply risk 3.1 describe risk assessment techniques assessment to customer service 3.2 explain how to evaluate risk according to probability of occurrence and consequences of occurrence 3.
-3.3 evaluate the nature of potential customer service risks including financial, reputational and health and safety risks 3.4 explain cost/benefit analysis 3.5 define SWOT (Strengths, Weaknesses, Opportunities, Threats) and PESTLE (Political, Economic, Social, Technological, Legal, Environmental) analysis Mapping to National Occupational Standard ds This Unit directly relates to Unit C6 of the Customer Service NOS 2010
+Assessment Criteria

+The learner can

+customer service risk profile by adapting procedures

+3.1 describe risk assessment techniques

+3.2 explain how to evaluate risk according to probability of occurrence and consequences of occurrence

+3.3 evaluate the nature of potential customer service risks including financial, reputational and health and safety risks

+3.4 explain cost/benefit analysis

+3.5 define SWOT (Strengths, Weaknesses, Opportunities, Threats) and PESTLE (Political, Economic, Social, Technological, Legal, Environmental) analysis

+ce

-Unit 36: Process customer service complaints
+Unit 38: Process customer service complaints